-Stay in the heart of Milan with Radisson Blu
+Stay in the Italian capital of fashion, design, and business with Radisson Blu

 Stay close to Milan city center and less than 3 kilometers from MiCo Convention Center and San Siro Stadium at the Radisson Blu Hotel.
 Our stylish, downtown hotel in Milan, Italy, is convenient for public transportation, with easy access to Linate and Malpensa Airports.